Set up outgoing email settings

 The following sections offer an overview of the two methods and how to configure them.

-Make sure you select your production environment in the top navigation in Console.
+Make sure you select your live environment in the top navigation in Console.
 Then head on to the General settings page in the Build section.
 You can see the outgoing email settings below the marketplace information:

 Click on the "1/3 Start setup" button to start the setup.
 Follow the instructions in the UI.